Yahweh is referred to as the Savior in the Old and New Testaments (1 Timothy 1:1, 2:3, Luke 1:47, Isaiah 43:11, 45:21, Hosea 13:4).

 Daniel 9:25 Know therefore and understand, that from the going forth of the commandment to restore and to build Jerusalem unto the “Messiah” (H4899) the Prince shall be seven weeks, and threescore and two weeks: the street shall be built again, and the wall, even in troublous times.

-While many might expect to find the title “Messiah” in many Old Testament scriptures, it actually appears in only two verses (Daniel 9:25-26).
+While one might expect to find the title “Messiah” in many Old Testament scriptures, it actually appears in only two verses (Daniel 9:25-26).

 As far as the explanation as to why this is the case, here is a clue: